Plain English Summary

 Patient information sheet

 No specific participant information sheet available, please use the contact details below to request a further information.

-4. Low levels of academic attainment in maths
+and low levels of academic attainment in maths

 Achievement for All (Treatment Arm) vs School's usual practice (Control Arm)